Why Choose Dr. Hendricks for

 good health and the vision stable.
 The minimum age to qualify

-for Lasik surgery is 21 years old.
-Some patients are better
+for Lasik surgery is generally 21 years of age, although

 candidates than others and one of the most important steps